tsettle/mt-preseem/README.md

 # DO NOT USE THIS SCRIPT!
 This is a quick and dirty piece of crap, just don't do it.
 If you're gonna do Preseem, integrate it with your billing system.
 Ours is a PITA and will take some time to get done.
 Hopefully, sooner rather than later.

+## Then again...

+I am considering building a UI to manage this information and packing the comments with serialized information (or maybe JSON?).
+ROS allows for some stupid big comments, and while it's not easy to do from Winbox, it will handle it just fine, even properly escaping special characters in an export.

+For that, I'm considering a pure javascript app, perhaps using the Quasar Framework, which is really quite beautiful.
+Just need to find a javascript implementation of the (secure) MT API.